florianrusch/vue3-quagga2/CONTRIBUTING.md

 #### 2.1.1 Type Support for `.vue` Imports in TypeScript

 TypeScript cannot handle type information for `.vue` imports by default, so we replaced the `tsc` CLI with `vue-tsc` for type checking.
-In editors, e.g. for VisualStudio Code we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.
+In editors, e.g. for [VSCode](https://code.visualstudio.com/) we need [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin) to make the TypeScript language service aware of `.vue` types.

 ### 2.2 Daily-used commands